katerina-tziala/fullstackopen2019/part7/bloglist/frontend/README.md

 <h3>Step A: </h3>

-1. Create your own account on [**MongoDb**](https://www.mongodb.com/cloud), add a user, and get your credentials for the database access.
+1. Create your own account on [**MongoDb**](https://www.mongodb.com/cloud), create a cluster, add a database user, and get your credentials for the database access.

 2. In the **.env** file at the root of the project set the *'MONGODB_URI'* and *'TEST_MONGODB_URI'* variables with the connection string provided by [**MongoDb**](https://www.mongodb.com/cloud):